 The lower one can go seems to be an actual strategy nowadays.
 One that I’ve never played into.
 Nor should you, no matter how tempting it may be.
 So instead, I advocate that you do the opposite and race to the top!

 Your Attitude, not your aptitude will determine your altitude.Zig Zigler

-By not lowering your standards, cutting corners and by doing the hard work others are unwilling to do.
-Yes, it may be enticing at times to take the easy road, ignore reality or take paths that you feel you may have no choice.
+By not lowering your standards, cutting corners, and doing the hard work others are unwilling to do.
+Yes, it may be enticing to take the easy road, ignore reality or take paths that you feel you may have no choice.

 You always have a choice.

-Of course, this advice does not pertain to those who are offering a commodity item where prices are pretty much set.
-(But if you are I would still try and find a way to add value = higher pricing.)
+Of course, this advice does not pertain to those offering a commodity item where prices are pretty much set.
+(But if you are, I would still try and find a way to add value = higher pricing.)

 I’ve watched this race to the bottom in my little world forever.
-There is always someone willing to undersell their skills (or lackthereof).
+First, there is always someone willing to undersell their skills (or lack thereof).
 Then add the freelancing sites that make my pricing look gold plated.

 The problem with competition is that it takes away the requirement to set your own path, to invent your own method, to find a new way.

 I didn’t get to where I am today by being a follower or doing what other “gurus” said I must.
 Yes, reading and following those that are well-respected is part of the learning process.
 But not every bit or byte of advice is going to apply to you and your program.
 Or your vision.

 Having confidence and honestly knowing yourself allows you to discern the difference.
 So how did I do that?
 I got into the trenches and read, learned, tested and tuned, spent, failed, got frustrated, picked myself up and tried again, and again, and again… That takes guts—no guts; no glory.